 - Now from a backswing position, do a downswing slowly.
 Have a club in our hands for better practice.
 Feel the weight transfer from the back foot to your front foot.

-- Repeat this slow swing for 5 times and increase the speed of the swing a little faster.
+- Repeat this slow swing 5 times and increase the swing speed slightly faster.

 The slowness of your movement is suggested because it will help you feel the weight transfer better.

 Practice your swing with clubs and golf balls

 By now, you know how to transfer weight from the back foot to front foot and generate some extra power, now practice your swing with a 6-iron and hit 20-30 balls around.
 No need to hit long, consider it like a short game.
 Hitting the ball for just about 50 yards will be fine.
 Again go slow to feel the swing and weight transfer.
 Try to improve your balance on swinging each time.
 Increase the speed of swing and power gradually.